"The Help" gets Oscar boost with big SAG wins

 Hollywood's biggest film stars including Clooney, Pitt, Jolie and others turned out on the red carpet, as did TV's top talent such as Julianna Margulies, Lea Michelle and others.

-As with previous Hollywood honours programs, many of the women showed off low-cut or strapless gowns.
+As with previous Hollywood honors programs, many of the women showed off low-cut or strapless gowns.
 Some wore vintage or sequined dresses.
-Colours - violets, reds and teals - proved popular.
+Colors - violets, reds and teals - proved popular.
 The men wore tuxedos or stylish suits with bow ties.

 (Reporting By Bob Tourtellotte and Piya Sinha-Roy; Editing by Stacey Joyce and Eric Walsh)